-On December 2, 2019, the Board approved, with effect from the completion of the previous program on December 20, 2019 through to February 28, 2021, a common share buy-back program, authorizing the purchase for treasury of up to 3.5 million common shares or \$125 million.
+On February 10, 2021, the Board approved, with effect from February 12, 2021 through to February 28, 2022, a common share buy-back program, authorizing the purchase for treasury of up to 2.0 million common shares or \$50 million.

-The repurchase of shares pursuant to the buy-back program is subject to the approval of the Bermuda Monetary Authority.
+The repurchase of shares pursuant to the buy-back program was confirmed by way of non-objection from the Bermuda Monetary Authority.
 The timing and amount of repurchase transactions will be based on market conditions, share price, legal requirements and other factors.
 No assurances can be given as to the amount of common shares that may actually be repurchased.

-Under the Bank's share buy-back programs, the total shares acquired or purchased for cancellation during the year ended December 31, 2019 amounted to 2,293,788 common shares to be held as treasury shares.
+Under the Bank's share buy-back programs, the total shares acquired or purchased for cancellation during the year ended December 31, 2020 amounted to 3,452,000 common shares to be held as treasury shares or cancelled.